Updated: May 20, 2026

 The current challenges in supply chain management create a breeding ground for innovation, a task LAMs are up to.
 As SCM systems usually comprise a whole variety of software, including ERP, WMS, TMS, IoT applications, and others, automation solutions require a whole lot of integrations to access and analyze consolidated real-time data.

-Conversely, actionable AI systems have no problem integrating with industrial control systems and IoT devices.
+Conversely, multi-agent systems have no problem integrating with industrial control systems and IoT devices.
 They can execute actions directly, such as collecting data from sensors or triggering maintenance alerts.
 Here are potential areas for LAM application in supply chains:

-• Industrial robots — LAMs can transform human robot interaction, enabling automated systems to understand human intentions and work safely alongside humans.
+- Industrial robotics: LAMs can transform human robot interaction, enabling automated systems to understand human intentions and work safely alongside humans.

-Along with these real world scenarios, action-focused AI solutions can improve virtually all logistics processes, from route optimization to transportation resource management and vehicle safety systems.
-For example, actionable AI systems can dynamically adjust routes based on real-time traffic conditions and TMS data.
+Along with these real world scenarios, agentic capabilities can improve virtually all logistics processes, from route optimization to transportation resource management and vehicle safety systems.
+For example, agentic AI systems can dynamically adjust routes based on real-time traffic conditions and TMS data.
 They can then identify the most optimal mode of transportation according to the analyzed data and assign routes to each vehicle based on factors such as vehicle capacity, location, and driver availability.

 Literally any enterprise